Lokivir/git-notes/commands.md

 ## git diff
 `git diff` shows changes made between commits.
 If you add modified files to the staging area, `git diff` won't show you anything different, because you already added them.
 It will only work before adding something to the staging area.
+>If you have already staged some files, you can use `git diff --staged` to see the difference made.

 ### Synopsis
 ```